Quantum unique ergodicity for magnetic Laplacians on T^2: Proof for constant magnetic fields

 and

 We begin with the case of $A_2(h)$.
 To that aim, we first observe that the symbol

 involves the function $\tilde{\chi}(t):=t^{-1}(1-\chi(t))$ which is a smooth function that is identically equal to $0$ on $[-1/4,1/4]$.
-Hence, even if the symbol has all its derivatives with respect to $\xi$ bounded, it is not strictly speaking an element in $S^0$ as the derivatives are not bounded uniformly with respect to $h$.
+Hence, even if the symbol has all its derivatives with respect to $\xi$ bounded, it is not uniformly in $\mathscr{S}^0$ as the derivatives are not bounded uniformly with respect to $h$.
 In fact, one has